LuckyMachines/railway/README.md

 # Optimistic Railway

 ## Mass transit, portal, and registry system for the metaverse.

-## Building on Optimism
+Built for Optimism.
 coming soon...